Full helpdesk configuration and using step by step

 - Active - mailbox is scanned regurarly by Easy Redmine for new unread messages.
 If disabled, Easy Redmine doesn't check the mailbox.
 But you can keep the mailbox in Easy Redmine for possible future use.

 - Use different sender - when user on the mail server is not the same as mailbox (for example, helpdesk-mail-user).
-Enter here the valid malibox, which is represented by the user.
+Enter here the valid mailbox, which is represented by the user.

 - SSL - if you use an SSL certificate on your mailserver